Anything Anything with Rich Russo: Influences

-Notable On-Air Events
+Notable on-air events

 August 30, 2009 Brandon Flowers of The Killers calls in and gives the show an exclusive live version of "A Dustland Fairytale" to play on the air.

 February 28, 2010 Andrew WK was a guest in studio for the first ever extended broadcast of the show.

-May 15, 2011 Darryl DMC McDaniels was a guest on the show.
+May 15, 2011, Darryl DMC McDaniels was a guest on the show.
 Rich read Sara Quin's entire letter about Tyler the Creator and there was spirited dialogue that followed.